facelessuser/RegReplace/docs/src/markdown/usage.md

     text = replace(m)  # similar to m.expand(template)
 ```

-To use the non-compiled search/replace functions, you call them just them as you would in re; the names are the same.
+To use the non-compiled search/replace functions, you call them just as you would in re; the names are the same.
 Methods like `sub` and `subn` will compile the replace pattern on the fly if given a string.

 ```py3
 for m in bre.finditer(r'somepattern', 'some text', bre.UNICODE | bre.DOTALL):